If getting there is half the fun, then not all road-trip vehicles are created equal.

 Maybe you only like two-wheeled vehicles.

-But the Honda Gold Wing does.
-The Honda motorcycle been a mainstay on highways worldwide since they started coming out of Honda factories back in the 1970s.
+For instance the Goldwing is a Honda motorcycle that’s been a mainstay on highways worldwide since they started coming out of Honda factories back in the 1970s.

 We consider it the iconic cross-country motorcycle, and if riding is your thing, it would seem the obvious choice over the other contenders.